• Home

 How do I reset the tyre pressure light on a Subaru Legacy?

-If the warning came on with other lights, decode the code on autodtcs.com.
+If the tyre-pressure warning appeared with other dashboard lights, decode the stored trouble code on autodtcs.com before assuming it is only a pressure issue.

 Tyre tools: Changed tyre size or just adjusting pressures?
 Use our free non-stock tyre pressure calculator, bar/PSI/kPa converter and tyre size comparison tool.